-4 Sure Signs It’s Time to Look for a New Broker
+4 Sure Signs It’s Time to Look for a New Insurance Broker

 Your insurance broker/agent is the key to making sure you have the right commercial insurance policy.
 If they don’t do their job, it puts your entire business at risk.

 Remember, commercial insurance is more than a commodity.
 In many cases, your commercial insurance policy is the tool that will keep your business running in the event of a disaster.
 If there is a theft, fire, water damage, storm damage, customer vehicle damage, vandalism, or an accident, your insurance plan will allow you to replace the loss and continue doing business.

 Having the wrong coverage is the same as having no coverage.
 Getting the right coverage comes down to having a qualified and capable insurance broker/agent that knows their business, understands your business, and puts that knowledge to work in a way that fully protects you.

 Dan Tharp is licensed in all states (except Alaska & Hawaii) and is the Vice President of Business Insurance Lines for Pearl Insurance.
 Dan has been assisting business owners in protecting their operations, customers, and employees for over 30 years.
 For questions regarding this blog post or any other insurance matter, he can be reached via phone at 800.447.4982 or email at email@example.com.